Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Process primer design with Primer C-VAE

-\begin{enumerate} \item Upstream region: extending from the 5' terminus to the nucleotide preceding the forward primer; \item Forward primer region: encompassing the complete forward primer sequence; \item Downstream region: spanning from the forward primer's terminal nucleotide to the 3' terminus. \end{enumerate}
+\begin{enumerate} \item Upstream region: from the 5$'$ terminus to the nucleotide immediately preceding the forward primer; \item Forward primer region: the forward primer binding segment; \item Downstream region: from the last nucleotide of the forward primer to the 3$'$ terminus. \end{enumerate}

-For reverse primer design, we isolate and preserve only the downstream region, creating a specialized downstream dataset.
-This targeted approach confines the search space to biologically relevant regions while significantly reducing computational complexity.
+For reverse primer design, we retain only the downstream region and construct a downstream dataset.
+This targeted preprocessing step confines the candidate search space to biologically valid locations and substantially reduces computational complexity.